-Intrepid revelers flock to frigid Times Square for New Year's Eve
+In frigid Times Square, relief arrives with the new year

 “It feels more like Antarctica than New York.
 But everybody in the world is here,” he marveled, glancing around at the crowds in nearly every direction.
 “And I’m here.”

-Revelers will count down the final hours of 2017 with a lineup of musical acts including Nick Jonas and Neil Diamond.
+The crowds counted down the final hours of 2017 with a lineup of live musical acts including Nick Jonas, Neil Diamond and Andy Grammer.

-Mariah Carey is returning as well, no doubt hoping to make amends for last year’s highly criticized performance marred by technical difficulties.
-Andy Grammer will perform his hit song “Fresh Eyes” and John Lennon’s “Imagine” just before midnight.
+Mariah Carey returned to the Times Square stage as well, pulling off a smooth performance after the embarrassment of last year’s technical difficulties.

-Then comes the ball drop, a tradition that dates to 1907, three years after New Yorkers started gathering en masse in Times Square to usher in the new year.
+Then came the long-awaited ball drop, a tradition that dates to 1907, three years after New Yorkers started gathering en masse in Times Square to usher in the new year.

-The lighted ball, actually a geodesic sphere 12 feet (3.7 meters) in diameter and covered by illuminated crystals, will descend 70 feet (21 meters) in the final 60 seconds.

 Thousands of police were on hand, some heavily armed, others undercover.
 The show of force is part of a beefed-up security plan that follows a spate of attacks in the city and around the world that authorities have labeled as terrorist.

-The NYPD has provided officers with specialized training to stop any suicide bombers in response to an attempted bombing in a Times Square subway station walkway on Dec.
+The NYPD provided officers with specialized training to stop any suicide bombers in response to an attempted bombing in a Times Square subway station walkway on Dec.
 11.

-Police will deploy observation teams trained to spot snipers.
-There will also be more explosive-detecting dogs and more officers positioned throughout the area this year.
+Police deployed observation teams trained to spot snipers.
+There were also more explosive-detecting dogs and more officers positioned throughout the area this year.

-People hoping to see musical acts and other entertainment up close in Times Square must pass by heavily armed officers along with dogs trained to detect explosives.
-They must go through a magnetometer to check for weapons, have their bags inspected, then repeat all those steps a second time.
+People hoping to see musical acts and other entertainment up close in Times Square had to pass by heavily armed officers and dogs.
+They went through a magnetometer to check for weapons, had their bags inspected, then repeated all those steps a second time.

-Police cars, dump trucks filled with sand and cement blocks were again used to close streets starting Sunday morning.
+Police cars, dump trucks filled with sand and cement blocks were used to close streets, starting Sunday morning.
 About 125 parking garages in the area were emptied of all cars and sealed.

-Brynn Hansen, 14, from Longmont, Colorado, appeared unfazed by the heightened security.
+Brynn Hansen, 14, from Longmont, Colorado, appeared unfazed by the heightened security and the trying conditions.
 She said she was living a dream.

 “It’s been on my bucket list, and now I can cross it off.
 It’s exciting to be here.”